BrightABOH/BrightABOH.github.io/_posts/2024-03-27-fourthpost.md

 ![Particle size](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/clody.jpg?raw=true)

-Next, we will replace these pixels in the same spots with near-clear pixels from the Landsat 8 image.
+Next, we will replace these pixels(cloudy and shadow pixels) in the sentinel 2 image with near-clear pixels from the Landsat 8 image.

 ## Pixel replacement